 Easily cracked or stolen passwords are one of the main ways that hackers gain access to your system to plant malware that allows them to steal sensitive information.

 Employing two-factor authentication takes care of any issues with weak passwords by requiring another form of authentication during login.
-Most business applications, such as Office 365, will have the ability to enable this for all staff.
+Most business applications, such as Microsoft 365 (formerly Office 365), will have the ability to enable this for all staff.
 Once enabled, upon login, the application will send a time-sensitive code (generally via text message) which needs to be entered to gain entry to the application.

 Train Employees on Phishing Awareness